Helping you say goodbye

 A few words about civil funerals and celebrants…

 Civil funerals can include almost anything you like.
-Some people plan big celebrations that focus on the interests and passions of the person who has died.
+Some people plan big events that focus on the interests and passions of the person who has died.
 Others prefer a simple service with a few readings and a bit of music.

 You can have a civil funeral ceremony for either a cremation or a burial.